Enabling spatially-resolved mapping of electric activity in operational devices at atomic-resolution

 Expertise and Goals

-I propose this project based upon the internationally recognized expertise of my group in the development of situ/operando TEM, specifically the ability to operate and electrically contact stack devices inside an electron microscope.
-My experience in MEMS-based chip platform design (Nature Communications, 4445(2018)) further supports this initiative.
+I propose this project based upon the internationally recognized expertise of my group in the development of situ/operando TEM, specifically the ability to operate and electrically contact stack devices inside an electron microscope, and my experience in MEMS-based chip platform design (Nature Communications, 4445(2018)).

 The goal is to push the spatial resolution of STEM-(SE)EBIC to reach atomic-resolution dimensions while probing industry-relevant electronic devices under realistic conditions.